Akshattron/Electricity-Consumption-Analysis01/README.md

 ## 🙏 Acknowledgments
 - Thanks to my tutor for project guidance
-- Thanks to my senior for the detailed roadmap
 - UCI ML Repository for providing the dataset

 ---